bsespede/3D-pose/README.md

 This repository contains a multi-view optical motion capture system.

 It is composed by the following modules:
-- Capture module (sinchronization of cameras and recording)
+- Capture module:
-- Calibration (point based multi-view self-calibration + bundle adjustment)
+	- Sinchronized capture using Optitrack cameras (but can easily be extended to any type of camera).
+- Calibration:
+	- For intrinsics + distortion: Charuco [REF]
+	- For extrinsics: Nister-5-points [REF] + GPU Bundle-adjustment [REF]
-- 3D pose reconstruction:
+- 3D human pose reconstruction:
-	- Automatic classification and tracking of points of interest using DeepLabCut
-	- 3D reconstruction of points of interest
-	- Kalman filter for temporal occlusion solving
-- FUTURE: Exporting to BVH file format
+	- OpenPose + CERES optimization [REF]

 ## Libraries

 The following libraries were used:
-- OpenCV 4.0.1
+- OpenCV 4.1.0 + Contrib Modules
 - OptiTrack Camera SDK 2.1.1
+- OpenPose 1.5

+## References

+__TODO__